 Don’t forget to review the structure

-These short TOEFL Reading comprehension passages are just like the TOEFL, only shorter.
+These short TOEFL Reading samples are just like the TOEFL, only shorter.
 It’s still important for you, however, to get a clear understanding of exactly what to expect from the TOEFL Reading section on test day.

 Here are some of the most important points: